Events from Jan 66 to Aug 66

 There was another important event five days later, when the stage play The Curse of the Daleks started its run at Wyndham Theatre.
 The theatre production featured five brand-new Shawcraft Daleks built using the same moulds as the other recent props, but they were finished to resemble the television Daleks in their earliest guise, with one leader painted up black.

-These expensive and authentic-looking items seem extravagant for a small theatre however the programme notes reveal how they were afforded – the props were credited to the film company AARU.
+These expensive and authentic-looking items seem extravagant for a small theatre production.
 An obvious assumption might be that they were leftovers from the first Dalek movie, but in fact there weren’t five movie Daleks available at the end of 1965 because their numbers had been depleted by prize-giveaways and national tours.

 New and Used Daleks